Leadership - AVAILABLE VIRTUALLY OR IN-PERSON

 In this two-hour session, we will:

-- Build a more productive workforce by demonstrating trust in employees or subordinates
+Build a more productive workforce by demonstrating trust in employees or team members

 What characterises mastery of this skill?

-Employees with very good leadership skills are characterised by a high level of knowledge and reflection about their own strengths and weaknesses and are able to act accordingly.
-They are aware of the special challenges facing leaders like loneliness and having to set the limits and say no, and practice self-compassion about these downsides.
-They are able to build a team that compensates for their own blind spots and regularly seek out feedback and taking time to adapt their own behaviour.
-At the same time, good leaders demonstrate trust in their team by avoiding micromanagement.
+Employees with good leadership skills possess good understanding about their own strengths and weaknesses.
+They are able to build a team that compensates for their blind spots and they seek out regular feedback, taking time to adapt their behaviour.
+At the same time, good leaders demonstrate trust in their team and are self-compassionate.

 What characterises a lack of this skill?